 Exploring technical evolution of the Internet to address known weaknesses and to increase speed and capability, while maintaining full interoperability and stability.

-Promoting affordable internet through infrastructure development and free competition.
+Promoting affordable, accessible and multilingual internet through infrastructure development and free competition.

 Building enabling environments and ensuring the continued openness and neutrality.